Cancer services

 Overview

-The palliative care team provides specialist palliative and end of life care to any patient living with serious or life-limiting illness (this includes patients with cancer and non-cancer diagnoses) and offers support to families and carers.
+The palliative care team provides specialist palliative and end of life care to any adult patient living with serious or life-limiting illness (this includes patients with cancer and non-cancer diagnoses) and offers support to families and carers.
 We manage complex symptoms such as pain, nausea, breathing difficulties, and fatigue among others.
 We recognise that the spiritual, emotional, psychological, and practical worries can be as important as the physical problems, and we provide support with these aspects of care.

 Palliative care can help in all stages of the illness, but it is particularly important to consider when curative treatment is no longer an option as it may help patients to live longer and more comfortably.
 It can be provided alongside medical care and other therapeutic treatments earlier in the stage of illness to achieve the best possible quality of life.
 For patients reaching the end of life, our aim is ensure that they die comfortably, with dignity, and with respect to their wishes and preferences.